 Joining Najee are Lila Parker and fellow Cleveland Documenters Kellie Morris, La Queta Worley, Marvetta Rutherford and Teela Patterson.
 Look for this team at community events and gathering spaces around Central and in collaboration with our radio partner, WOVU 95.9-FM.

 “The best way to be impactful is to be in community and to have conversations with people,” Najee said.
 “Often in journalism these days, media bias doesn’t allow for the full truth to be told to the citizens it is intended to inform.
 A lot of that stems from the media being completely out of touch with the people.”

 That disconnect is one of the reasons we are starting our reporting work in Central by listening first.
 We want to understand what issues are important to residents.
-This team will spend the next two months riding public transportation, visiting the library and going to other community spaces and events to ask Central residents, “What’s important to you?”
+This team will spend the next few months riding public transportation, visiting the library and going to other community spaces and events to ask Central residents, “What’s important to you?”